Category Archives: linux

 RHEL 6 memory usage check: A Manual Tool Inspired by ‘Linux Ate My RAM

 Introduction If you’ve ever wondered why your Linux system seems to be gobbling up RAM—or if you’ve stumbled across the classic “Linux Ate My RAM” page at https://www.myrandomtips.com/linux/linux-ate-my-ram/—you’re not alone.
-That site brilliantly explains how Linux memory management works, debunking the myth that “used” memory is a bad thing by showing how buffers and cache play a role.… Read More »
+That site brilliantly explains how Linux memory management works, debunking the myth that “used” memory is a bad thing by showing how buffers and cache… Read More: RHEL 6 memory usage check: A Manual Tool Inspired by… »

 Red Hat 9 LVM & XFS Setup

 I’ve created a handy web-based tool for Red Hat 9 users to simplify setting up and managing LVM with XFS filesystems.
 Built with HTML, CSS, and JavaScript, this tool generates precise shell commands based on your inputs.
-You can specify disks (like sdb, sdc), choose to either create a new volume group (VG) or extend an existing one,… Read More »
+You can specify disks (like sdb, sdc), choose to either create a new volume group (VG) or extend… Read More: Red Hat 9 LVM & XFS Setup »

 Changing Your Shell Prompt

 I’m still setting up my Linux systems at work, and one of the things that I like to change is the BASH shell’s prompt.
-I’ve found when I’m rolling back through shell commands to see the output of past commands, there’s not a good way to separate one command from another with the standard prompt.
-You end up… Read More »
+I’ve found when I’m rolling back through shell commands to see the output of past commands, there’s not a good way to separate one command from another with the standard prompt.… Read More: Changing Your Shell Prompt »